dotninth/xenogit/README.md

 ## Payment

 Using Xenogit will cost you money for every request you make to the Gemini API.
-Xenogit uses the official Gemini 2.0 (`gemini-2.0-flash`) model, which is the best model in terms of price/quality ratio.
-At least for the task Xenogit solves.
+Xenogit uses the official Gemini 2.5 Flash (`gemini-2.5-flash`) model.

 You can also use Free Tier for Gemini.
 Be sure to check for limitations and be aware that Google will use your data to improve their products.